jeblister/bulma/README.md

 ## Getting Started

 There are a few concepts this theme employs to make a personal blog.
 It's important to read this as you may not see what you expect upon launching.
 Since this theme is built to be a personal blog it opts for some simplifications like using the ["Section Menu for the Lazy Blogger"](https://gohugo.io/extras/menus/#section-menu-for-the-lazy-blogger) option in Hugo for displaying a simple menu.
-It assumes you want to call your blog posts `post` and organizes them as such.
+It assumes you want to call your blog posts `posts` and organizes them as such.
 For example, creating a new post with Hugo would require you typing:

 ```
-  $ hugo new post/my-new-post.md
+  $ hugo new posts/my-new-post.md

 ```